Public relations (PR) is the use of communications channels to manage public perception of an individual or an organization.

-PR is ingrained in the culture of most larger enterprises.
-Corporate executives often give speeches and make other public appearances to foster their organization’s relationship with its community; corporate communications, such as website content and press releases, are usually written with attention to PR considerations.
+PR is ingrained in the corporate culture of most larger enterprises.
+Executives often give speeches and make other public appearances to foster their organization’s relationship with its community.
+Corporate communications, such as mission statements, press releases, social media posts and website content, are typically written with attention to PR considerations.

 Public relations firms and professionals also exist to provide PR communications.
 As a profession, public relations dates back to the early 1900s.
 Ivy Lee, a former Wall Street reporter, is considered the founder of PR.
 In 1906, Lee published the Declaration of Principles for public relations, in which he maintained that communications should be accurate and open, and that the PR field has a responsibility to the general public beyond its responsibility to the client.
 In practice, however, Lee was less scrupulous.
 For example, his PR communications about the Rockefeller family’s coal mining operation were roundly criticized as false and misleading.

 Today, the Public Relations Society of America (PRSA) and similar organizations provide codes of ethics for PR professionals.
 Here’s how the PRSA describes PR management functions:

 • Anticipating, analyzing and interpreting public opinion, attitudes and issues that might impact, for good or ill, the operations and plans of the organization.